-- Normal conforms to the US method of requiring talent to manually turn the channel on and off. - Fader Start follows the common European standard of activating the channel and associated machine logic when the fader is raised from $-\infty$. - Fader Start with Arm works just like the Normal setting when the fader is not set to minimum position.
+- Normal conforms to the US method of requiring talent to manually turn the channel on and off. - Fader Start follows the common European standard of activating the channel and associated machine logic when the fader is raised from -∞. - Fader Start with Arm works just like the Normal setting when the fader is not set to minimum position.
 When the fader is set to the minimum position, it can be in an Armed state.
 This armed state is entered by pressing the ON Button when the fader is down.
 The armed state means that the channel will go to the ON state when the fader is moved up.
-When in Arm state, the channel OFF lamp will be illuminated.
-The channel ON lamp will flash in "wink" mode - a long ontime and short off-time.
-For all fader modes, pressing the OFF button at any time will place the channel in the OFF state
+The channel ON lamp will flash in "wink" mode - a long on-time and short off-time.